Code-Institute-Submissions/ms2-idest/README.md

 ![Google API key location](assests/images/googleApiKey.png)

-*Make sure you save the file once you have added your key!*.
+*Make sure you save the file once you have added your key!*

 The code is now ready to be run from either a web server or just locally from your computer.
-Configuring web servers is not in scope of this README file but instructions are below if you wish to just run this locally.
+Configuring web servers is not in scope of this README file but instructions are below if you wish to run this locally.
-1. Change or open the directory the folder is in.
+1. Change or open the directory the folder is located in.
 2. Open the folder > right click on index.html > Open with > select a web browser.
-..The code will open up in the web browser and will be running locally on your computer.
+The code will open up in the web browser and will be running locally on your computer.

 ## Credits ##